This is an updated version of the report, published originally on 19 February, 2025.

 Thiruvananthapuram: In 2020, when the nation was grappling with the economic stress induced by COVID-19, Kerala’s then finance minister, Thomas Isaac, said that the Kerala Infrastructure Investment Fund Board (KIIFB) was the state’s strength.
 He emphasised that KIIFB’s projects would help transform the state into a strong economy, despite reduced income from various sources, including agriculture.

-“If we don’t do anything about it (the KIIFB), the financially stressed state will fall deep into a debt trap,” Leader of Opposition V.D.
-Satheesan said in the Kerala Assembly on 10 February this year.
+“If we don’t do anything about it (KIIFB), the financially stressed state will fall deep into a debt trap,” Satheesan had said in the Kerala assembly in February last year, when he was the Leader of the Opposition.

 Also Read: Kerala budget brings hikes in taxes & levies amid fiscal deficit crisis